| About

 and used the town as a center for converting the Indians of the region

-to the Panajachel, or Pana as it is
+Panajachel, or Pana as it is

 called by many locals, is a town full of interesting sights, sounds, and